frederic-perez/AmE-dictionary/data/idioms.md

 __trim the fat__ :dart: To excise or discard elements that are seen as superfluous or unnecessary.
 __trip along__
 __trip__ _We were tripping on acid when we broke._
+__triple whammy__ A combination of three different elements, circumstances, or actions that results in a particularly powerful force, outcome, or effect. _Deregulation of the financial sector, securitization of huge amounts of various debt, and fluctuating national interest rates formed a triple whammy that sent the stock market crashing._
 __Trojan horse__ :two::hammer:
 __trot out__
 __trouble is__ _Trouble is, that man is my last hope._